A Quick Guide to Your Toddler’s Speech and Language Development – 18 to 24 Months

 - Add a word or two to what your toddler says (if your toddler says “book down,” you can say “The book fell down”).

 - Talk about what your toddler is doing while they are doing it.

 - Find opportunities to use words like “my,” “your,” “his,” “her,” and “their.”

 - Talk about people and pictures in albums or books.

 - Pair words with gestures (show “big” with your hands when saying “big ball”) to help build word combinations more easily.

 - Toddlers will not say all speech sounds correctly.
 Speak clearly, so your toddler will hear how speech sounds are made.
-Don’t correct him when he says a sound incorrectly.
-Repeat the word the correct way so he will hear it - emphasize the right sounds.
+Don’t correct them when they say a sound incorrectly.
+Repeat the word the correct way so they will hear it - emphasize the right sounds.